Razia-Shaheen-Sara/Netpractice_42/Readme.md

-## Quickest way to Solve Netpractice?
+## Quickest Guide to Solve Netpractice?

 **Download**, extract, and open the `index.html` file using **chrome** then your **Intra name**.